 You tell him sister!
-I’m no one’s lady either!
+Neither am I!
 You and I, we belong to no man!
 Anyway, I took his soul to the Lord of Hollows and he gave me a gift.
 Abraxis was still a cool demon though, even if he doesn’t beat Samael.

 As you can see I got Fury’s abyssal armor before defeating Wrath and Pride because I wanted to enjoy some of the game’s story left with it donned!
 I was absorbed by the final encounter Fury has with Pride.
 In this scene, it appears that just like the Horsemen, the Seven Deadly Sins are a faction of their own and Pride reveals to Fury that such Balance the Council has demanded, does not exist.
 It’s like they have only chosen to focus on Heaven and Hell while the Kingdom of Man is left to fend for itself.